Skip to main content

 A comprehensive literature review in the interconnected economic behavior and ecological sustainability underscores the critical role that financial decisions play in impacting the planet’s health.

-RQ3: What AI companion features do college students prioritize?
+RQ3: What AI companion features do college students prioritize as the highest?

 Final Takeaway